England v West Indies: Moeen Ali seals ODI series win after Evin Lewis' 176

 Evin Lewis struck a fine 176 before retiring hurt and Jason Holder hit 77 in West Indies' 356-5 at The Oval.

-England take an unassailable 3-0 lead into the final match of the series at Southampton on Friday, a game Lewis looks likely to miss with a suspected hairline fracture of an ankle.
+On the day their Ashes squad was named, England took an unassailable 3-0 lead into the final match of the series at Southampton on Friday, a game Lewis is set to miss with a hairline fracture of an ankle.

-Despite missing Ben Stokes - who was involved in an incident outside a Bristol nightclub on Monday morning - England sealed a third limited-overs series win in three attempts this summer, after ODI and Twenty20 successes over South Africa.
+Despite missing all-rounder Ben Stokes, who was arrested after an incident outside a Bristol nightclub on Monday morning, England sealed a third limited-overs series win in three attempts this summer, after ODI and Twenty20 successes over South Africa.

 Moeen turns it on again